otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

             AAGCTA AATGAG ACAAGA ACAGCG
             ACATAC ACCATG ACCCCC ACTCTT
             ACTGGC AGCCAT AGCGCA
     • Copy the remaining barcodes for this lane of samples from this file!!!
     • Based on the barcode file, how many samples were multiplexed together in this RAD library?
 (Hint: count the lines.)
     • You will need to specify the restriction enzyme used to construct the library (SbfI), the directory of input files (the lane1 directory), the list of barcodes, the output directory (samples), and specify that process_radtags clean, discard, and rescue reads.
     • You should now be able to run the command from the ```dataprep``` directory.
 It will take a couple of minutes to run.
     • The process_radtags program will write a log file into the output directory.
         Examine the log and answer the following questions:

-        -   How many raw reads were there?

    -   How many were retained?
    -   Of those discarded, what were the reasons?

-        -   In the process_radtags log file what can the list of “sequences not recorded” tell you about the barcodes analyzed and about the sequencing quality in general?
+   -   In the process_radtags log file what can the list of “sequences not recorded” tel you about the barcodes analyzed and about the sequencing quality in general?
    -   If you found that something is possibly missing from your process_radtags input, correct the error and re-run the process_radtags.